department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 #### Can I request a Board Appeal?

 You can request a Board Appeal after an initial claim, Supplemental Claim, or Higher-Level Review decision.
-You can't request 2 Board Appeals in a row. <br>
+You can't request 2 Board Appeals in a row for the same claim. <br>

 #### Is there a deadline for requesting a Board Appeal?

 You have one year from the date on your decision letter to request a Board Appeal, unless you have a [multiple party or contested claim](/decision-reviews/multiple-party-claims/).

-## After a Board decision
+#### What if I get a Board Appeal decision that I don't agree with?

 If you disagree with the Board’s decision and have new and relevant evidence that supports your case, you can file a Supplemental Claim.
 You can also appeal to the U.S. Court of Appeals for Veterans Claims. <br>
 [Learn more about your options after a Board decision](/decision-reviews/board-appeal/after-board-appeal-decision)